Wife's death has prosecutors looking at upgraded charges - NewsBreak

 Wife's death has prosecutors looking at upgraded charges

 OMAHA, Neb.
-(AP) — Prosecutors say they are likely to file upgraded charges against an Omaha man accused of setting fire to his wife nearly three...panhandlepost.com
+(AP) — Prosecutors say they are likely to file upgraded charges against an Omaha man accused of setting fire to his wife nearly three...northplattepost.com

 OMAHA, Neb.
-(AP) — Prosecutors say they are likely to file upgraded charges against an Omaha man accused of setting fire to his wife nearly three...panhandlepost.com
+(AP) — Prosecutors say they are likely to file upgraded charges against an Omaha man accused of setting fire to his wife nearly three...northplattepost.com

 Comments / 0